richad-m/react-shiny/README.md

 # React application

 This is a react based application initialized with Create-react-app.
-I made this application to learn React along with a course on OpenClassRoom.
+I made this application to learn React along with a course on OpenClassRooms.

 I made it to learn about React, it uses :